isaaclee12/Cyclic-MERN-Starter-Kit/README.md

 - Clone the repository
 - Set up on cyclic - deployment will succeed
 - Open the application at the given URL - it will have errors
-- This is the expected behavior, as we still need to connect our application to MongoDB and OAuth/Discord
+- This is the expected behavior, as we still need to connect our application to MongoDB

 ### Connect to MongoDB:
 - If you have not already, create a MongoDB account